benvaljean/benvaljean.github.io/_posts/2007-05-30-Disable_Attachment_Blocking_(Outlook).markdown

 To disable blocking on a per-extension basis:

-Locate the following key, where <version> is your version of Outlook:
+Locate the following [registry](registry "wikilink") key, where
+<version> is your version of Outlook:

 `    [HKEY_CURRENT_USER\\Software\\Microsoft\\Office\\`<version>`\\Outlook\\Security]`